Global Affiliate Orders Soar in Q4

-The dust has settled in 2021, and the affiliate industry is looking forward to the year ahead.
-Recent years have taught the industry to prepare for anything, whether it be a behavioral shift to content commerce or the resurgence of advertiser verticals to pre-pandemic levels.
-To support our advertisers and publisher partners in planning […]
+The dust has settled on 2021, and the affiliate industry is looking forward to the year ahead.
+Recent years have taught the industry to prepare for anything, whether it be a behavioural shift to content commerce or the resurgence of advertiser verticals to pre-pandemic levels.
+To support our advertisers and publisher partners in planning for […]

-The dust has settled in 2021, and the affiliate industry is looking forward to the year ahead.
-Recent years have taught the industry to prepare for anything, whether it be a behavioral shift to content commerce or the resurgence of advertiser verticals to pre-pandemic levels.
+The dust has settled on 2021, and the affiliate industry is looking forward to the year ahead.
+Recent years have taught the industry to prepare for anything, whether it be a behavioural shift to content commerce or the resurgence of advertiser verticals to pre-pandemic levels.

-To support our advertisers and publisher partners in planning for the unexpected, our experts have analyzed our network data from throughout 2021 to uncover new and changing patterns in consumer behavior.
+To support our advertisers and publisher partners in planning for the unexpected, our experts have analysed our network data from throughout 2021 to uncover new and changing patterns in consumer behaviour.

 Consumers love content

 With people worldwide in lockdown, 2020 saw content publishers work with brands to replace the lack of in-store experience.
-Across our global networks, 2021 saw this trend continue with the content vertical experiencing double-digit growth (US content subnetworks grew 30% YoY!).
+Across our global networks, 2021 saw this trend continue with the content vertical experiencing double-digit growth (triple in Germany at 131% YoY!).

-This shift in behavior and the demand for content consumption have led media houses and content partners to further monetize their offerings.
+This shift in behaviour and the demand for content consumption have led media houses and content partners to further monetise their offering.
 Publishers in the content space have now integrated shoppable content tools that enable consumers to transact at the point of inspiration directly.
-Additionally, influencers are monetizing live streaming activity as a new way to showcase a brand’s products or services.
+Additionally, influencers are monetising live streaming activity as a new way to showcase brands products or services.

 The evolution of the content vertical means advertisers can work more strategically with partners to meet specific KPIs like new customer acquisition or the promotion of a particular product.
 Gone are the days when content is viewed solely as an upper-funnel branding strategy.